sbslee/dokdo/README.rst

    $ cd dokdo
    $ pip install .

-Dokdo is built with the QIIME 2 API, so it must be run in an environment where QIIME 2 is already installed.
+Dokdo is built with QIIME 2 API, so it must be run in an environment where QIIME 2 is already installed.
 For example, if you use the `Anaconda <https://www.anaconda.com/>`__ distribution, activate your conda environment (e.g. ``qiime2-2020.8``) with QIIME 2 before using Dokdo.
 This can be done in Terminal with the following:

 .. code-block:: console